mumez/enchant-from-amber/README.md

 You can start the game by "YourProgramClass main".

+### Note:
+EnchantFromAmber uses MNU proxy pattern for connecting to JavaScript objects.
+So, not all the methods are represented in Smalltalk side.
+Please see [enchant.js API documents](http://enchantjs.com/resource/api-documentation/) for knowing exactly what can be done by EnchantFromAmber classes.

 ## Examples ##
 See the 'Enchant-Examples' package.
 There are HTMLs included for launching the examples ( timeline.html, touch-event.html, shooting.html).